Welcomings / Naming Ceremonies

 We will work with you to create a funeral service that is appropriate to your family.
 You can have as much input into the service as desired, and we can provide you with a range of readings and blessings if required.

-Our Minister is also available to conduct funeral services at local crematoria.
+We are able to conduct funeral services at the chapel and at local crematoria.